uspki/policies/certificate-policy.md

 ## 1.2 Document name and identification
-This is the Federal Public Trust TLS PKI Certificate Policy.
+This is the U.S. Federal Public Trust TLS PKI Certificate Policy.

 The following Certificate Policy identifiers are reserved for use by CAs as a means of asserting compliance with this CP: